Impacting the lives of children diagnosed with rare diseases by funding research and offering scholarships for alternative therapy.

 There are approximately 7,000 known rare diseases in the United States, with an estimated 25-30 million total Americans living with rare genetic diseases.
 While specific conditions can be isolated, the total number of people with an orphan disease is overwhelming.

 With a variety of causes, rare diseases can stem from a genetic origin and can be a direct cause of changes in genes or chromosomes.
 Some believe these diseases can be passed from one generation to the next.
 In other cases, they occur randomly in a person who is the first in a family to be diagnosed.
 With so many rare diseases and few affected per disease type, there is no government funding.
-The cost of just one disease can run in the millions of dollars.
+The cost of just one disease can run up to millions of dollars.

 How are we going to raise that kind of money?